chrisvrose/bdrec/README.md

 ## What

-A simple PWA(Progressive Web App) to log your body temperature (and eventually other vitals)!
+A simple PWA(Progressive Web App) to log your body temperature (and other vitals)!

 Check out the PWA at [bd.kekvrose.me](https://bd.kekvrose.me)!

+Once its loaded, you can "install" it on your phone and it'll work completely offline.

 ## Why

-Didn't find a good app that didn't have ads on the Android Play Store.
+I have this habit of logging my temperature whenever I get sick.
+I used to do it in notebooks, but when I tried switching to an Android app, I found none that didn't have ads or didn't request access to contacts (? what)

 ## How

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).